 “Thank you to pARTners!
 This project allowed students to think and explore their topics more AND be exposed to other topics as well.
 This project also made me realize I don’t give kids enough time to just think!” – TEACHER TESTIMONIAL

 “After looking at all these posters, I realized how much work there is to do with civil rights.
 I know we read about this, but the posters made me see it.
 I want to help.” – STUDENT TESTIMONIAL

-While studying Medieval life and history, students work with a pARTners artist to create puppets and stained glass windows.
-The medieval unit culminates in the Medieval Faire, a reenactment and feast.
+The Medieval Faire is a staple to the Jackson Hole Middle School experience.
+While studying Medieval life and history, students work with a pARTners artist to create crests and stained glass windows.
+The medieval unit culminates in the Medieval Faire that includes a reenactment and feast.